qgarcia95/ArcaneWarriors_CPSC-491/README.md

 # ArcaneWarriors_CPSC-491
 Unreal Engine 5 -- Arcane Warriors --  3D Fantasy/Action RPG

 I plan to continue to develop my game as I learn more about Unreal Engine 5 and its many capabilities.
-From this point, Arcane Warriors has the base functionality implemented for a Fantasy/Action RPG prototype but can easily be expanded on to implement more features and variety to the game.
+From this point, Arcane Warriors has the base functionality implemented for a Fantasy/Action RPG prototype but can easily be expanded to implement more features and variety to the game.
 <br>

-<br> NOTE: In order to install Unreal Engine 5 you must have a computer with the proper hardware requirements.
-(Requires alot of storage(SSID), RAM, VRAM, a high performace CPU, and high performance GPU).<br>
+<br> NOTE: To install Unreal Engine 5, you must have a computer with the proper hardware requirements.
+(Requires a lot of storage(SSID), RAM, VRAM, a high-performance CPU, and a high-performance GPU).<br>
 NOTE: Unreal Engine 5 takes about 120 GB to install (Game Engine Alone).<br>
-NOTE: Currently my project is around 90 GB, it is to large to upload directly to Github.<br>
+NOTE: Currently, my project is around 90 G.B., and it is too large to upload directly to Github.<br>

 # Intructions for Playing Game from Engine Through .uproject file w/o Creating .exe File for Desktop<br>
 ------------------------------------------------------------------------------------------------------------------------------------------
 To play the game directly from the Unreal Engine, you can follow these general steps:<br>
-  1. Ensure that you have a copy of all necessary files, specially the .uproject file.<br>
+  1. Ensure you have a copy of all necessary files, especially the .uproject file.<br>
   2. Install Unreal Engine onto your machine.<br>
   3. Locate the .uproject file<br>
-  4. Navigate to top left of engine, select open level option, open whichever level you are going to play.
-Hit green play button to test the game in the engines play in editor (P.I.E.) mode.<br>
+  4. Navigate to the top left of the engine, select the open level option, and open whichever level you will play.
+Hit the green play button to test the game in the engine play in editor (P.I.E.) mode.<br>
-  5. Press the red stop button to game P.I.E. session. <br>
+  5. Press the red stop button to the game P.I.E. session. <br>
 -----------------------------------------------------------------------------------------------------------------------------------------------

 -------------------------------------------